 It is important to understand however that the vast majority of these online platforms are not necessarily designed to help you achieve the best possible price.

-Warwick & Warwick have been in business since 1958 and our team of coin experts are always dismayed when we hear tales of valuable coins sold for a fraction of their real worth by inexperienced sellers.
+Warwick & Warwick has been in business since 1958 and our team of coin experts are always dismayed when we hear tales of valuable coins sold for a fraction of their real worth by inexperienced sellers.

 To prevent further heartache, we have compiled this guide to help anyone who is considering how to sell rare coins but has no idea where to start.
 We hope you find it informative, but it should be used for guidance only.

 Always remember that your collection is a valuable asset and only when you know its true value can you appreciate how your investment should be marketed.

 Every day, we receive enquiries from collectors around the world who are intrigued about a distinctive coin in their possession.
 They often want to discover more about its design, origin and history.
 But 'How much is my coin worth?' is the most common question we are asked.

 Whilst this is always a difficult one to answer, take a look at our in-depth How To Value Old Coins guide and you'll be able to discover the most important factors to consider.